shekar-balgobin/Hydroponics/SeedGermination.md

 |2023-02-03|Nothing to report.
 |2023-02-04|I mixed another 2 litres of nutrient.
 |2023-02-05|Nothing to report.
-|2023-02-06|I wanted to transplant some of the seedlings to a trough but they haven't arrived.
+|2023-02-06|I wanted to transplant some of the seedlings to a trough but they haven't arrived yet.
+They are expected some time this week.
+|2023-02-07|Nothing to report.
+|2023-02-08|Nothing to report.